Learn more about what the ASC is doing to support market participants and investors.

 Director, Corporate Resources

 The Corporate Resources division provides business, technical and human resource services to enable staff to fulfill the ASC’s mandate.
-It provides services in the areas of information technology, human resources and corporate services (including purchasing, security and business continuity, health and safety, facility management and records management).
+It provides services in the areas of human resources and corporate services (including purchasing, security and business continuity, health and safety, facility management and records management).
 Corporate Resources supports the needs of employees and management through the initiation, development, delivery and implementation of key strategies, programs and policies that are aligned to organizational objectives.

 Office of the General Counsel